 The majority of hotels trading in the UK are small independent businesses, mostly run by families; however, this is slowly changing as a number of larger chained operators have entered the market.
 Each hotel is counted as one outlet, even though there might be several foodservice components within it, e.g., a restaurant, bar, room service, and leisure.
 A decline in public spending and the general public's price consciousness owing to the credit crunch has seen an increased demand for budget accommodation.

-Hotels, especially those in London and the South-east, have done well in the last 12 months, as a result of increased tourism to the UK predominately because of the Olympics.
+Hotels, especially those in London and the South-east, have done well in recent years.